MI11435/WickyPack_plus_MImod/README.md

-Welcome to WickyPack for DankaguLike!!!
+Welcome to WickyPack+MImod for DankaguLike!!!

 Ver.
 2.1.0
 Featuring